Congressional leaders meet at White House as shutdown stances harden

 The meeting came on the 14th day of the shutdown, which was triggered by disagreements over the funding of Trump’s promised wall, after Democrats formally took control of the House of Representatives.
 Trump has said that $5 billion in funding for the wall is non-negotiable, while Democrats have said they will fund more general border security -- but not the wall.

-Trump was expected to meet with Democratic and Republican leaders of both chambers.
-Ahead of the meeting Trump sent a letter to members of Congress congratulating Speaker Nancy Pelosi, D-Calif., on her election as speaker, and called on Congress to re-open the government.
+Trump met with Democratic and Republican leaders of both chambers.
+Ahead of the meeting Trump sent a letter to members of Congress congratulating Speaker Nancy Pelosi, D-Calif., on her election as speaker, and calling on Congress to re-open the government.

 CLICK HERE TO GET THE FOX NEWS APP